wp-plugins/custom-post-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin enables you to display the content of a custom post type called Content Block in a sidebar widget.
+This plugin enables you to edit and display Content Blocks in a sidebar widget or using a shortcode.

 == Description ==